 Not everyone but a majority of long-term beta-alanine users has faced Paresthesia.
 Feeling worried, eh?
 Well, you can always choose a supplement without beta-alanine.

 Flushing: After taking a pre-workout, have you ever noticed your face getting inflated and puffy?
 Well, that’s called Flushing.
 Your face might turn reddish also.
 You will feel uncomfortable because of it.
 This is another side effect of consuming beta-alanine with your supplements.

 These are just two of the most common side effects of excessive beta-alanine consumption.
 There are other side effects like taurine level decrease.
 So, it’s always better to avoid beta-alanine whenever possible.

 You can also read: Testogen Review: The Best Testosterone Booster in the Market

 3-amino propanoic acid, commonly known as Beta-Alanine is a naturally occurring amino acid and unlike other amino acids, they are used to make some chemicals in the body.
 It is said to be possibly effective for athletic performance and building muscle mass.
 However, nothing comes without a cost, and beta-alanine is a perfect example of the same.

 With treacherous side effects to our body, here’s a list of why you want to avoid using it on your pre-workouts.

-Clearer focus without distractions: An increased dose hampers the cognitive function of a human being, making it difficult to concentrate.
-When it comes to bodybuilding, having a clear focus towards your goal is very much important to succeed.
+- Clearer focus without distractions: An increased dose hampers the cognitive function of a human being, making it difficult to concentrate.
+When it comes to bodybuilding, having a clear focus on your goal is very much important to succeed.

 So there are some of the reasons why you should ditch beta-alanine in your pre-workout supplements.
 Now let’s move on to some questions related to this subject that I hear all the time.